 Little Sisters and their families initiated a yearly fundraising program to “pay it forward” by supporting the education of other girls in similar situations.
 Graduates and friends in Nepal also fund scholarships.
 About 5% of Little Sisters go to school thanks to local generosity.

 Little Sisters Fund partners with 95 schools in 21 districts of Nepal.
 We work with local school leadership to negotiate reduced tuition, identify girls in need and monitor the progress of girls in the program.
 LSF covers books, supplies, and uniform costs.
-We then identify a local program graduate, social worker, or volunteer who can serve as a School Coordinator (SC).
+We then identify a local program graduate, social worker, or volunteer who can serve as a Coordinating Mentor (CM).

 Once accepted into any scholarship program, a girl’s education is guaranteed through grade 12, provided she meets basic academic and attendance requirements.
 After grade 12, girls have the necessary skills to stand on their own and support themselves through higher education or technical training.

-School Coordinators visit their partner schools to meet with Little Sisters at least once per month and average 2-3 meetings per month.
-During these visits, School Coordinators check in with each girl regarding her academic performance, home and family situation, and general well-being.
+Coordinating Mentors visit their partner schools to meet with Little Sisters at least once per month and average 2-3 meetings per month.
+During these visits, Coordinating Mentors check in with each girl regarding her academic performance, home and family situation, and general well-being.
 Home visits are conducted as needed, for example to discuss issues with parents or check in on a girl who has been missing school.
 Serious issues are elevated to the level of program management, who also visit schools regularly.

 All girls in scholarship programs benefit from benefit from Little Sisters Fund’s holistic approach, with initiatives spanning health, education quality, mentoring, and community support.